 The MPNP will accept translated documents by a certified English/French translator or any person (with the necessary translation ability) other than the principal applicant's spouse, a member of the principal applicant's family, or a paid third party (immigration representative) that has assisted and prepared the application to the MPNP.

 A Translator Affidavit must be provided, which describes the translation ability of the translator.
-A Translator Affidavit is a document that recognizes the translator has sworn, in the presence of a person authorized to administer oaths in the country in which the translator is living, that the contents of his/her translation are a true translation and representation of the contents of the original document.
-In this affidavit, the translator must provide his/her complete contact details including name, address, phone, fax number and e-mail address, start date and termination date of authorization, if applicable.
+A Translator Affidavit is a document that recognizes the translator has sworn, in the presence of a person authorized to administer oaths in the country in which the translator is living, that the contents of their translation are a true translation and representation of the contents of the original document.
+In this affidavit, the translator must provide their complete contact details including name, address, phone, fax number and email address, start date and termination date of authorization, if applicable.